TerminalDZ/SIM-Card-Management-System-DZ/README.md

 ```
 ws://localhost:8000/ws
 ```
-Real-time updates for status changes and SMS notifications.
+Real-time updates for status changes and SMS notifications from all modems.

 ## 🔍 Troubleshooting

 ### Common Issues

-#### Modem Not Detected
+#### Modems Not Detected
-1. **Check USB Connection**: Ensure modem is properly connected
+1. **Check USB Connections**: Ensure modems are properly connected
 2. **Driver Issues**: Install latest Huawei modem drivers
 3. **Port Access**: Run as administrator on Windows
-4. **Multiple Ports**: Some modems create multiple COM ports; system will auto-detect the correct one
+4. **Multiple Ports**: Some modems create multiple COM ports; system will auto-detect the correct ones

 #### Connection Failed
-1. **SIM Card**: Ensure SIM card is properly inserted
+1. **SIM Cards**: Ensure SIM cards are properly inserted
-2. **PIN Code**: If SIM has PIN, disable it or enter it manually
+2. **PIN Codes**: If SIMs have PINs, disable them or enter them manually
 3. **Network Coverage**: Check signal strength in your area
 4. **Firewall**: Ensure port 8000 is not blocked